 - Orange Juice – I normally use pulp-free orange juice.

 - Cream of Coconut – typically found in the grocery store in the section with cocktail mixers.
+Please note that cream of coconut and coconut cream are not the same.
+You will need cream of coconut for this recipe.

 - Ground nutmeg – for garnish.